25 questions for interview

 Every candidate should have a reason for applying for the specific role in your company, whether that’s to lead innovative projects or put forward ideas that could enhance your company’s brand.
 If the candidate is passionate about the open position, they will prove that by expressing their long-term goals and dreams.

 You should also note candidates who want to grow in your company and improve their skills.
-This type of achievement shows dedication to
+This type of achievement shows dedication to personal development, which is something all teams need to succeed.

 18. What do you look for in a manager?